lhwright13/BetterBooks/docs/IOS_DEPLOYMENT_GUIDE.md

-# BetterBooks iOS Deployment Guide
+# Muuchi iOS Deployment Guide

-This guide covers deploying the BetterBooks Flutter app to iOS devices and the App Store.
+This guide covers deploying the Muuchi Flutter app to iOS devices and the App Store.

 ## Prerequisites